SaintClever/Pythonic/README.md

 ## **An interactive <span style="color:lime">CLI</span> application for python learners**

 Answer random interactive python questions via the terminal and get prompted if 👍 correct or 💩 incorrect.
-One point gets added users total score if correct.
-An, incorrect answer creates a prompt displaying the correct answer.
+One point gets added to users total score if correct.
+A incorrect answer creates a prompt displaying the correct answer.
 In addition, correct answers are written to a txt file for later review.
+Enjoy 😊!!!

 ### **Run: python3 main.py to start the application**